-- Learn and understand the importance of basic statistics and how it helps our day-to-day lives. - Be a more well informed decision maker. - Be able to analyze and to make predictions from sets of collected data, typical in any science class. - Learn how to think critically, rationally, sequentially, and meticulously in a safe environment. - Learn how to solve problems in a safe environment. - Be a more patient problem solver. - Learn that math problems are never usually solved in a one, quick, easy, and/or painless way. - etc.
+- Learn and understand the importance of basic statistics and how it helps our day-to-day lives. - Be a more well-informed decision maker. - Be able to analyze and to make predictions from sets of collected data, typical in any science class. - Learn how to approach solving a problem in a critical, rational, sequential, and meticulous way in a safe environment. - Be a more patient problem solver. - Learn that math problems are never usually solved in a one, quick, easy, and/or painless way and are not just purely algebraic and computational in nature.